-These are the lowest seats I can offer, but being down in the corner, they might not appeal to everybody.
-I have not used either of them, but I grabbed this shot off aviewfrommyseat.com:
+These are the lowest seats we can offer, but being down in the corner, they might not appeal to everybody.
+We have not used either of them, so here’s a photo from aviewfrommyseat.com:

 Offsite Hospitality Options: Sandon, Isla Gladstone, Etc.

-For each of these, there is an offsite place where you go for a reception, drinks, food, etc., then you walk a few minutes to the stadium.
+For each of these, there is an offsite location where you go for a reception, drinks, food, etc., then you walk a few minutes to the stadium.